 Adding a call extension can significantly increase clickthrough rates, as well as your business’s ad rank in the search results page.

-Using powerful words in your ad copy can significantly increase click-through rates.
+But it's not just about the headline - the body copy matters too.
+In fact, using powerful words in your ad copy can significantly impact your click-through rates.

 The keyword match types determine how closely the keyword needs to match with the user’s query in order for the ad to be considered eligible for bidding.